submariner-io/submariner-website/src/content/community/releases/_index.en.md

 +++
 <!-- markdownlint-disable no-duplicate-header -->

+## v0.17.3

+* Fixed an issue with Service Discovery that caused significant latencies when exporting a large number of service.

 ## v0.17.2

 * Improved the performance of Service Discovery exporting at scale which was hindered by excessive throttling delays when exporting many